 The Latest

-• Developing The Girl Who Cried Different with Tommy Barbarella (former keyboardist with Prince) and Mariella Elm, a musical about what it’s like to be a girl with special needs in middle school, and her ex-rock star turned stay-at-home dad.
+• Developing The Girl Who Cried Different with Tommy Barbarella (former keyboardist with Prince) and Mariella Elm, a musical about what it’s like to be a girl with special needs in middle school, and her ex-rock-star-turned-stay-at-home-dad, Papa.

-• Continuing to develop Mimosa, a musical about the friendship between a plant and a human that reminds us that plants are our companions, not commodities, and that by working together, plants and humans can restore our world, one garden at a time.
+• Continuing to develop Mimosa: The Disobedient Plant, a musical about the friendship between a plant and a human that reminds us that plants are our companions, not commodities, and that by working together, plants and humans can restore our world, one garden at a time.

 UPCOMING